 The public proposals collected at the labs represent an astonishing range and depth of perspectives about our city.
 Taken as a collection of individual public proposals, they remind us of the powerfully diverse city in which we live, where many histories coexist, only a few of which are called out as statues, plaques, and markers.

 Our monuments have meaning.
 They are a city’s way of telling its story, of picking out moments in history for elevation, and for making a statement about who and what deserves to be honored and remembered.
-In 2017, we must recognize that the story told by our monuments is not our city’s full history.
+In 2017, we recognized that the story told by our monuments is not our city’s full history.
 Help us elevate a richer reading of our history and move creatively toward a better future.

 What happens to my proposal?